Thermal Sunyaev-Zel'dovich effect at the core of CL J1226.9+3332 revealed by NOEMA: Summary and conclusions

-In this work, we have presented the first mapping of the tSZ effect in a galaxy cluster with NOEMA.
+We have presented the first mapping of the tSZ effect in a galaxy cluster with NOEMA.
 To obtain a clean signal towards \clj, we first removed the point sources in the field, which allowed us to compute the continuum map that represents the unbiased tSZ effect.

-We have modelled the NOEMA visibilities with a spherical pressure model and, as a result, we have obtained an estimate of the thermal pressure distribution in the core of the cluster.
-NOEMA gives a first direct measurement of the pressure in the innermost regions of the ICM, favouring a flattening of the profile below $\sim 100$~kpc.
+We modelled the NOEMA visibilities with a spherical pressure model and, as a result, we have obtained an estimate of the thermal pressure distribution in the cluster core.
+NOEMA gives a first direct measurement of the pressure in the innermost regions of the ICM, and it favours a flattening of the profile below $\sim 100$~kpc.
 The pressure profile measured with NOEMA is compatible with previous results within the common radial ranges.

-We have exploited the complementarity between NOEMA and single dish instruments \citep{2020EPJWC.22800014L} to obtain a resolved profile that describes the distribution of the thermal pressure in the ICM of \clj\ from $\sim$~15 to $\sim$~1500~kpc.
-The new measurements indicate that the cluster has not reached a relaxation state yet.
+We exploited the complementarity between NOEMA and single-dish instruments \citep{2020EPJWC.22800014L} to obtain a resolved profile that describes the distribution of the thermal pressure in the ICM of \clj\ from $\sim$~15 to $\sim$~1500~kpc.
+The new measurements indicate that the cluster has not yet reached a relaxation state.

 Our results are highly competitive in comparison with previous works based on ALMA (+ ACA) observations \citep{kitayama2016,Di_Mascolo_2023}.
-Complementary to ALMA in the Northern Hemisphere, the high angular resolution of NOEMA will be key to resolve high-redshift compact clusters and understand the co-evolution of gas and galaxies in the very high redshift assembling halos (clusters or proto-clusters, unreachable for X-ray spectral analyses) that will be detected in the following years in optical and infrared \citep{2012arXiv1211.0310L, 2016MNRAS.459.1764S}.
+Complementary to ALMA in the Northern Hemisphere, the high angular resolution of NOEMA will be key to resolving high-redshift compact clusters and understanding the co-evolution of gas and galaxies in the very high redshift assembling haloes (clusters or proto-clusters beyond reach of X-ray spectral analyses) that will be detected in the following years in the optical and infrared \citep{2012arXiv1211.0310L, 2016MNRAS.459.1764S}.